Conceived and curated by Shannon Cochrane and Jess Dobkin.

-Presented by FAD and sponsored by The Gladstone Hotel
+Presented by FADO and sponsored by The Gladstone Hotel

 MONOMYTHS Stage 9: Apotheosis/Journey to the Inmost Cave